netoptimizer/prototype-kernel/kernel/Documentation/networking/XDP/disclaimer.rst

 simply be dropped.
 Don't use XDP in situations where the RX device is faster than the TX device, as there is no back-pressure to save the packet from being dropped.
-There is no qdisc layer or BQL (Byte Queue Limit) to save your from introducing massive bufferbloat.
+There is no qdisc layer or BQL (Byte Queue Limit) to save you from introducing massive bufferbloat.

 Using XDP is about specialization.
 Crafting a solution towards a very specialized purpose, that will require selecting and dimensioning the